 Defending file transfer applications from zero day vulnerabilities really boils down to the principle of least privilege.
 Make sure everything connected to your network can only talk to what it absolutely needs to talk to, and that everything possible has EDR installed.
 If you absolutely must provide some level of persistent privileged access, then if at all possible require your users to use a VPN in order to access your file transfer services.

-Robust and proven endpoint security solution for organizations of all sizes.
-Start free trialAny data that is exposed to the internet, even if protected by an application, is at risk of finding its way onto the internet.
+Experience effortless next-gen technology.
+Start Free TrialAny data that is exposed to the internet, even if protected by an application, is at risk of finding its way onto the internet.
 The more defences you have, the longer you’re likely to be able to keep that data secure.
 Logfile analysis and vulnerability scanners can help tell you when the data is no longer secure.
 But nothing beats making as little data as possible available for as short a period of time as is absolutely necessary in terms of reducing your risk.